qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 by zero that can cause an entry-point function to fail.
 In this case, programs must dynamically check failure conditions and return the exit code instead of failing outright.

-The adaptive profile program makes no restrictions on the structure of basic blocks within the entry point function, other than that a block cannnot jump to a previously encountered block in the control flow graph unless a back-end opts into **Bullet 13**.
+The adaptive profile program makes no restrictions on the structure of basic blocks within the entry point function, other than that a block cannot jump to a previously encountered block in the control flow graph unless a back-end opts into **Bullet 13**.
 By default adaptive profile programs limit branching to only express forward branching and nested conditionality.
 Additionally, the only functions that can be called by default in the entry block are `qis` or `rt` functions defined